Pre-school wheeze – Emergency management in children

 Investigations

-• venous blood gas will allow monitoring if venous carbon dioxide, and serum potassium, lactate and glucose as markers of potential Salbutamol toxicity
+Venous blood gas (VBG) will allow monitoring of carbon dioxide, in addition to serum potassium, lactate and glucose as markers of potential Salbutamol toxicity.
+CXR may assist if considering an alternate diagnosis or to exclude complications of acute asthma such as collapse, pneumothorax or pneumomediastinum.

 Management